Updated on July 26, 2022

 Banish the shy word

 Labeling your child as shy only makes him feel even less confident.
-Furthermore he may come to see it as a permanent disability.
+Furthermore, he may come to see it as a permanent disability.
 Instead, put a positive spin on his shyness.
 How else might you describe your child to yourself and others?
 Maybe a more accurate characterization is "slow to warm up"; rather than withdrawing from or avoiding new situations, he just takes his time and sizes up the scene.
 This can be translated into a compliment: "You like to think things through," or "You like to get started slowly."
-As time goes on, your child can adopt this more positive view of himself and use it as a rebuttal if someone calls him shy.
+As time goes on, your child can adopt this more positive view of himself.

 Practice difficult situations